READERS Editors’ picks | All issues || AUTHORS Submit a paper

 You can find more information on Open Access here.

-Data archiving and registration of DNA sequences
+Registration of DNA sequences

 DNA sequences published in IBIS should be deposited in the EMBL/GenBank/DDJB Nucleotide Sequence Databases.
 An accession number for each sequence should be included in the manuscript.